Korea, as told by a Korean

 There’s a side of Korea that doesn’t make it into guidebooks.
 That’s what this is about

-Yeonsan-gun: The Story Behind Korea’s Most Infamous King
+The Forgotten Tomb of Korea’s Most Infamous King